List of discontinued photographic films: Black and white reversal (slide) film

-Colour negative film
+Color negative film

-AGFA
+Agfa

-Originally founded in Berlin, 1867, its name was changed to AGFA (Actien-Gesellschaft für Anilin-Fabrikation) in 1873.
+Originally founded in Berlin, 1867, this company became known as Agfa (Actien-Gesellschaft für Anilin-Fabrikation) in 1873.
 The Wolfen factory was established in 1910 and the original Leverkusen works around the same time.
-By 1925 under IG Farben, Wolfen was specialising in film production and Leverkusen photographic paper.
-After the war, Agfa was split into two companies: Agfa AG, Leverkusen in West Germany, and VEB Film und Chemiefaserwerk Agfa Wolfen in East Germany.
-Initially both companies produced films under the AGFA brand with the same names, such as Isopan F. To distinguish them, the film edge markings were L IF for Agfa Leverkusen, and W IF for Agfa Wolfen.
+By 1925 under IG Farben, the Wolfen plant was specializing in film production and the Leverkusen plant photographic paper.
+After the war, Agfa was split into two companies: Agfa AG in Leverkusen, West Germany, and VEB Film- und Chemiefaserwerk Agfa Wolfen in East Germany.
+Initially both companies produced film under the Agfa brand with the same names, such as Isopan F. To distinguish them, the film edge markings were L IF for Agfa Leverkusen, and W IF for Agfa Wolfen.
 After 1964 films from Wolfen were rebranded ORWO (ORiginal WOlfen).
-See separate listing.
+(See separate listing).
 Trading of materials however continued between plants.

-Agfa AG (Leverkusen), which saw major investment post war in 1952 as a wholly owned subsidiary of Bayer was subsequently merged with Gevaert based in Mortsel, Belgium in 1964 to form Agfa-Gevaert with Bayer subsequently acquiring full ownership of the merged company.
-Agfa-Gevaert film products continued to be sold under the AGFA 'rhombus' brand.
-The Mortsel plant specialised in commercial films including aerofilms and Leverkusen in consumer films.
-Following a public flotation in 1999 Agfa-Gevaert Group became independent from Bayer.
-The consumer film division, Agfa in Leverkusen, Germany was spun off into a new company AgfaPhoto in 2004 as a management buyout, a time of significant challenges to the traditional film market with the rapid rise of digital photography, resulting in bankruptcy in 7 months, and the closure of the Leverkusen plant in 2005.
-Production of aerial films continued at the Agfa-Gevaert, Mortsel plant some of which have been subsequently converted for retail sale by Maco Photo Products.
+Agfa AG (Leverkusen), which saw major investment post war in 1952 as a wholly owned subsidiary of Bayer, subsequently merged with Gevaert based in Mortsel, Belgium, in 1964 to form Agfa-Gevaert with Bayer subsequently acquiring full ownership of the merged company.
+Agfa-Gevaert film products continued to be sold under the Agfa 'rhombus' brand.
+The Mortsel plant specialized in commercial film, including aerial photography film, and Leverkusen in consumer film.
+Following a public flotation in 1999, Agfa-Gevaert Group became independent from Bayer.
+The consumer film division was spun off into a new company AgfaPhoto in 2004 in a management buyout, a time of significant challenges to the traditional film market with the rapid rise of digital photography, resulting in bankruptcy in 7 months, and the closure of the Leverkusen plant in 2005.
+Production of aerial film continued at the plant in Mortsel, some of which have been subsequently converted for retail sale by Maco Photo Products.